 Soft colors such as whites, greys, taupes, and nature-inspired hues are still trending.
 Even blues, greens, and marble-looking material are incorporated into bathrooms.

 Sinks, Faucets & Showers

-Bathroom technology = self-care.
 Homeowners are willing to spend more money to ensure their bathroom completely meets their needs.
-From bathtubs with a control for water temperature to neck massages, and self-closing toilet lids, spa-like and convenience features are becoming very popular in baths.
+This includes anything from bathtubs with a control for water temperature to self-closing toilet lids.
+Spa-like and convenience features are becoming very popular in bathrooms.

 Hands-free faucets and leak detection are also newer features that homeowners are looking to incorporate into bathrooms.